philmon4/linuxretrobasic/README.md

 The readline module comes with a bunch of terminal utility functions.
 I need to check those out and maybe dump my vtxxx utilities.

 * Interpreter:
-Some basic commands, and program entry seem to work.
-[TODO, get some test written] Fixed a 'bug' in integer value tokens, removing assumption of longs being 4 byte, which might be true in Arduino, IDK.
+Program entry, and most commands seem to work.
+[TODO, get some test written] Fixed a 'bug' in integer value tokens, removing assumption that longs are 4 byte, which might be true in Arduino but wasn't in my env.

 Added an EDIT command to BASIC so edit <n> will preload the line editor with an existing line of code and enable changes without retyping a whole line.